chrplr/PCBS/README.md

   Try the following:

   1. Download the script, e.g. [games/matches.py](games/matches.py).
 Make sure you know in which directory the file has been saved.
-  2. Open a terminal and use the 'cd', 'pwd', and 'ls' commands to navigate to the directory containing the file that you have just downloaded; Then, type:
+  2. Open a terminal and use the `cd`, `pwd` , and `ls` commands to navigate to the directory containing the file that you have just downloaded; Then, type:

 ```
       python matches.py